bhad778/Keeper-UI/README.md

 After this, restart vscode and the project is ready

+## Prettier

+Make sure you vs code prettier extension has single quotes turned on to automatically format double quotes to single

 ## Errors

 Couldn't start project on Android: Error running adb: device 'adb' not found - https://docs.expo.io/workflow/android-studio-emulator/ take this link and make sure you have android sdk build tools installed, also try wiping data from device, or deleting node modules and expo installing, also try restarting computer